keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_didyouknow()
 ```

-    ## Did you know that Joe Biden prefers the Chevrolet Corvette, but Joe Biden prefers the Pontiac Trans Am?
+    ## Did you know that the Guinean striped mojarra is one of the fish caught in the less polluted part of the Ébrié Lagoon (pictured)?
 (Courtesy of Wikipedia)

 ``` r
 wiki_onthisday()
 ```

-    ## Did you know that on this day in 1953 – In Short Creek, Arizona, police conducted a mass arrest of approximately 400 Mormon fundamentalists for polygamy.
+    ## Did you know that on this day in 1882 – Boer mercenaries declared their independence from the Transvaal Republic and established the Republic of Stellaland.
 (Courtesy of Wikipedia)